Enjoying the Museum of English Rural Life in Reading, England

 The Museum of English Rural Life is a specialty museum with broad appeal.
 Touring a museum dedicated to how food was produced back in the day reminds us of our rural roots–and everyone eats food!
 No matter where you come from, chances are good that at least a few of your ancestors had something to do with agriculture.

-The Museum of English Rural Life is open from 10 am to 5 pm daily and entrance is free.
+The opening times of Museum of English Rural Life are from 10am to 5pm daily and entrance is free.
 It is located at 6 Redlands Road in Reading, Berkshire.
 The museum’s extensive website showcases its many exhibits.

 Have you visited this museum or another like it?
 Share your comments and suggestions in the comments below.